GUIDE: START A BUSINESS IN IOWA | STEP THREE:

 Frequently Asked Questions

-A: A trade name filing must be made by any person (sole proprietorship) or partnership engaged in business under a name different from their own true surname.
+A trade name filing must be made by any person (sole proprietorship) or partnership engaged in business under a name different from their own true surname.
 A trade name essentially informs the public “who” they are doing business with but registering does not create any proprietary rights in the name.
 Corporations or limited liability companies organized in this state or authorized to do business in this state do not file for a trade name.
 All other trade names are filed with the county recorder in the county where the business is located.

 Download this guide for free